skyout/sass-styleguide/README.md

 ### Case

 **Use only lowercase**.
 This applies to selectors, properties, and property values.
+The only exception here is if a font is named with an uppercase character.

 ```sass
 // bad